-Informant C argues:
+Informant C argued:

 Establishing or developing a principle or value embarks upon a belief.
-This belief brings us to a value which can provide us "a price" and pleasure, which in turn has an impact on the service delivered.
+This belief brings us to a value which can provide us "a price" and pleasure for everyone's harmonious state under rahmatan lil'alamin (a mercy to all creation), which in turn has an impact on the service delivered.
 Similarly, developing the principle of sharia governance should be predicated on spiritual and sharia values, creating a well-managed state orienting to the idea of rahmatan lil'alamin (a mercy to all creation).

-Informants A, B, and C believe that sharia governance still adheres to capitalist interests.
-Meanwhile, the Prophet Muhammad (PBUH) desires Islamic governance, which supports the idea of rahmatan lil'alamin (a mercy to all creation) (Triyuwono, 2016).
+Informants A, B, and C believed that sharia governance still adhered to capitalist interests.
+Meanwhile, the Prophet Muhammad (PBUH) desired Islamic governance, which supports the idea of rahmatan lil'alamin (a mercy to all creation) (Triyuwono, 2016).